 Big Star Copywriting

-Even when you are on the first page, it can still be difficult to get traction if you’re not near the top.
-Users are 10x more likely to click through on the #1 result than #10.
+A study by Backlinko found that moving up one spot in the search results will increase clickthrough rates (CTR) by 30.8%.
+But even when you are on the first page of Google search results, getting traction can still be difficult if you’re not near the top.
+Users are ten times more likely to click through on the #1 result than #10.
 Just imagine the tales of SEO woe that besiege brands on pages 3, 4 and beyond.
-Statistics on search engines show that just 7% of users will ever bother to visit the third page of results.
+Statistics on search engines show that 75% of users never scroll past the first page or search results, anyway.

-The chances are if you’re here, you already know the value of search engine traffic to your business, and you may already realise that your competitors are outpacing you.
-So what do you do about it?
-Our Ecommerce SEO checklist is here to help.
+If you’re here, you likely already know the value of search engine traffic to your business and may already realise that your competitors are outpacing you.
+So, what do you do about it?
+Our E-Commerce SEO checklist is here to help.

 • Mobile first